-6.2.3 Delay or interruption to the innings of the team batting first
+6.2.3.
+Delay or interruption to the innings of the team batting first

-When playing time has been lost, the revised number of overs to be bowled in the match shall be based on a rate of 14.12 overs per hour, in the total remaining time available for play.
+When playing time has been lost, the revised number of overs to be bowled in the match shall be based on a rate of 15 overs per hour, which is exclusive of the provision for the drinks interval(s), in the total remaining time available for play.

 The revision of the number of overs should ensure, where possible, that both teams have the opportunity of batting for the same number of overs.
 The team batting second shall not bat for a greater number of overs than the first team unless the latter completed its innings in less than its allocated overs.

-To constitute a match, a minimum of 5 overs has to be allocated to the side batting second, subject to a result not being achieved earlier.
+To constitute a match, a minimum of 20 overs has to be allocated to the side batting second.

-As soon as the total minutes of playing time remaining is less than the completed overs faced by team 1 multiplied by 4.25, then the first innings is terminated and the provisions of 0 below take effect.
+As soon as the total minutes of playing time remaining is less than the completed overs faced by team 1 multiplied by 4, then the first innings is terminated and the provisions of 6.2.4 below take effect.

-A fixed time will be specified for the commencement of the interval and also the close of play for the match, by applying a rate of 14.12 overs per hour.
+A fixed time will be specified for the commencement of the interval and also the close of play for the match, by applying a rate of 15 overs per hour.
 When calculating the length of playing time available for the match, or the length of either innings, the timing and duration of all relative delays, extensions in playing hours, interruptions in play and intervals, including those for drinks, will be taken into consideration.
 This calculation must not cause the match to finish earlier than the original time for cessation of play.